Azure/maximo/README.md

 After these services have been installed and configured, you can successfully install and configure Maximo Application Suite (MAS) on OpenShift running on Azure.

-> 💡 **NOTE**: For the automated installation of OCP and Maximo see this [guide](src/azure/README.md).
+> 💡 **NOTE**: For the automated installation of OCP and MAS see this [guide](src/azure/README.md).

 ## Overview

-The goal of this guide is to deploy the Maximo Application Suite within OpenShift running on Azure in a simliar configuration shown below:
+The goal of this guide is to deploy the Maximo Application Suite (MAS) within OpenShift running on Azure in a similiar configuration shown below:

 ![Openshift Architecture](docs/images/ocp-diagram.png)

 To accomplish this, you will need to execute the following steps:

-1. [Prepare and configure Azure](#step-1-preparing-azure) resources for OpenShift and Maximo install
+1. [Prepare and configure Azure](#step-1-preparing-azure) resources for OpenShift and MAS install
 2. [Deploy OpenShift](#step-2-deploy-and-prepare-openshift)
 3. [Install the dependencies for MAS](#step-3-Install-dependencies-for-mas)
 4. [Install MAS](#step-4-installing-mas)
 5. Install Cloud Pak for Data (Optional)
-6. Install Maximo solution.
+6. Install Maximo Application Suite.

 ## Step 1: Preparing Azure